HEAT PUMP

 The part of consumption that we don't talk about: to go further.

-The gas-fired boiler uses gas extracted from natural reserves and transported to Europe.
+The gas boiler uses gas that is extracted from natural reserves and then transported to Europe.

 The heat pump uses electricity from a production source.
 However, this production source also has its own output.
-It may be an oil-fired power station, a hydroelectric dam or a nuclear power station.
+This may be an oil-fired power station, a hydroelectric dam or a nuclear power station.

-The overall performance of electricity production is around 40%.
-Even though Some Siemens turbines, such as the SGT-8000H, now achieve record efficiencies of over 60%.
+The overall performance of electricity generation is approximately 40%.
+Even if Some Siemens turbines, such as the SGT-8000H, are now achieving record efficiencies of over 60%.

-So when we say that a COP of 3.5 means 1kWh absorbed from the network for 3.5kWh of heating energy produced, this is not accurate.
+Thus, when we say that a COP of 3.5 means 1kWh absorbed on the network for 3.5kWh of heating energy produced, it is not exact.

 Since to produce this 1kWh we needed a power plant with an efficiency of 40%.
 This 1kWh costs in fact 1/0.4 or 2.5kWh so 2.5 times more.